haf/puppet-dak/README.md

 curl -L https://get.rvm.io | bash -s stable --ruby --gems=bundler
 ```

+Follow the instructions that the bash script gives you.

 ## Future of this repo

 I'm aiming to make it a pure puppet repository, without all the source-code of